Navidliverpool/nav_eshop3/README.md

 ### Installation

-  - Clone the MyECommerce repository to your local machine:
+  - Clone the 24 Hours repository to your local machine:

 bash
 ```